Grammar Schools and the 11+ in Kent

 There are two grammar schools in the London Borough of Bromley.
 See admission information here

 Access revolutionary 11+ preparation resources

 If your child is sitting the 11+ for Kent, EdPlace is here to help!
 EdPlace have launched visionary, new resources which will transform 11+ preparation for your child.

-- Our holistic approach revolutionises the 11+ by discreetly progressing your child to remove pressures, helping them enjoy learning and feel confident.
+- Our holistic approach revolutionises the 11+ by discreetly progressing your child to remove pressures.

-- Get ahead with engaging non-verbal and verbal reasoning activities and practice papers for ages 8-11 tailored to CEM or GL exam boards.
+- Get ahead with engaging non-verbal and verbal reasoning activities and practice papers, aligned to local regions, schools and CEM or GL exam boards.

 - Visionary new 11+ specific English and Maths practice.

 - Track and measure your child's exam readiness and build their confidence so they're more than ready to show their skills come test day!